As adults, it can be daunting to think about how to stop global warming. For kids growing up in a changing world, it is even more urgently important.

 - Weather patterns around the world are shifting.
 In the UK, winters are becoming wetter and summers are hotter.
 This changes how crops grow and therefore can affect the stability of food production.

-How Can We Help to Stop Global Warming
+Answering Your Kids' Questions: How Can We Help To Stop Global Warming?

-The best time to try to stop global warming is now!
-Any action that reduces water and energy consumption and the build-up of harmful gases in our atmosphere, helps to minimize the effects of global warming.
-Simple ideas that you can easily put into practice are:
+The natural response to learning about global warming for kids is to ask, "how can we stop global warming?"
+No one person can do it alone, of course — but any action that reduces water and energy consumption and the build-up of harmful gases in our atmosphere helps to minimise the effects of global warming.

-- Walk or Cycle as much as possible.
-Not only are these great ways to get some exercise, they are the least polluting means of transport available.
+- Walking or cycling as much as possible.
+Not only are these great ways to get some family exercise, but they are also the least polluting means of transport available.
 For short distances walking and cycling should really be your first choice.
-In the UK many cities have dedicated cycle lanes and even cycle schemes that mean you don't even have to own a bike to use one to get around.
-Get striding or cycling today!
+In the UK many cities have dedicated cycle lanes which are safer for kids, and even bike hire cycle schemes.
+Get your whole family striding or cycling today!

-- Use public transport or car pool.
-If you need to travel longer distances communal transport is greenest.
-Taking the bus or tube is better than getting in your car and driving.
-You could also try out any of the large number of car pooling schemes that have popped up over the last couple of years.
+- Use public transport or carpool.
+If you need to travel longer distances communal transport is greenest, so lead by example and take your kids on public transport instead of using the car whenever you can.
+You could also try out any of the large numbers of carpooling schemes that have popped up over the last couple of years.
 These are designed to save you money and fills up cars that would normally be driven empty on the roads.

 To find out more about Persil's green commitments, check out our Unilever Sustainable Living Plan here.
-If you have any other eco-friendly tips for parents, we'd love it if you let us know in the comments box below.
+If you want to spread the sustainable word, share this article with your friends!